 Bonus Tip: Take a break from social media

 Another way to prevent feeling single mom guilt is to take a break from social media.
 Most social media is filled with pictures and posts about how happy everyone’s lives are.
 I know I see about 10 “my husband is so great” posts each week.
 I’m happy that there are great husbands out there but seeing these posts just reminds me of the fact that I don’t have a husband.
 And when I did have one, it didn’t go very well.

 Seeing so many happy, seemingly put-together people all the time can easily make you feel inadequate.
 So, just take a break for a bit.
 You probably won’t miss much anyway.

-What’s something that gives you the most single-mom guilt?
-Do you have any tips to helps other single moms overcome their single mom guilt?
+What’s something that gives you the most single mom guilt?
+Do you have any tips to help other single moms overcome their single mom guilt?